 From that day on, you’re in a new reality, physically, mentally, and daily once you have been involved in a head-on collision.

 This article provides information about some types of head-on collision cases that The Flood Law Firm has represented.
-It is one of the most universally feared type of crash; our attorneys know the aftermath is devastating and that the stakes are high.
+It is one of the most universally feared types of crashes; our attorneys know the aftermath is devastating and that the stakes are high.

 Your life may have been changed forever.
 The Flood Law Firm can help simplify the process of restoring your life to as normal as possible.
 You may be entitled to compensation for medical expenses, property damage, pain and suffering, and more.